hubtty/hubtty/doc/source/configuration.rst

 **reference-hubtty.yaml**
   An exhaustive list of all supported options with examples.

-**opendev-hubtty.yaml**
-  A configuration designed for use with OpenDev's installation of Github.

-**googlesource-hubtty.yaml**
-  A configuration designed for use with installations of Github running on googlesource.com.

 Hubtty uses local git repositories to perform much of its work.
 These can be the same git repositories that you use when developing a project.
 Hubtty will not alter the working directory or index unless